essam1212/Seles-Dashboard-By-Excel/README.md

 ----------------------------------------------------------------------------------------------------------
 Business Insights & Recommendations:

-Focus marketing efforts on Branch 3 as it shows strong sales performance and customer engagement.
+1- Focus marketing efforts on Branch 3 as it shows strong sales performance and customer engagement.

-Encourage other branches to adopt the same sales strategies or promotions used in Branch 3.
+2- Encourage other branches to adopt the same sales strategies or promotions used in Branch 3.

-Since PayPal is the most popular payment method, consider offering discounts or loyalty points for PayPal users to maintain engagement.
+3- Since PayPal is the most popular payment method, consider offering discounts or loyalty points for PayPal users to maintain engagement.

-Increase stock and marketing for top-performing categories such as Electronics and Fashion.
+4- Increase stock and marketing for top-performing categories such as Electronics and Fashion.

-Identify low-performing categories and analyze customer feedback or pricing issues to improve sales balance.
+5- Identify low-performing categories and analyze customer feedback or pricing issues to improve sales balance.

+6- Seasonal patterns suggest promoting specific products during peak months to maximize revenue.

 -------------------------------------------------------------------------------------------------------------
 🧠 Skills & Tools Demonstrated:

-Data Cleaning and Preparation
+1- Data Cleaning and Preparation

-Pivot Tables and Slicers
+2- Pivot Tables and Slicers

-Interactive Dashboard Design
+3- Interactive Dashboard Design

-Data Visualization and KPI Tracking
+4- Data Visualization and KPI Tracking

-Business Analysis and Insight Generation
+5- Business Analysis and Insight Generation

 Tool Used: Microsoft Excel

-Seasonal patterns suggest promoting specific products during peak months to maximize revenue.